-We envision the St. Johns Farmers Market as a food equity hub that:
+We envision the St. Johns Farmers Market as a hub that:

-Our Food Equity work is making that vision a reality through our Veggie Voucher program, participation in the Double Up Food Bucks program, and by offering nutrition education through community partners.
+Our Food Equity work is making that vision a reality through our Veggie Voucher program, SJFM Food Bucks program, and by offering nutrition education through community partners.

-Double Up Food Bucks is a program of Farmers Market Fund that provides SNAP shoppers with a dollar-for-dollar match (up to $10 per week) to buy additional fruits and vegetables at the markets listed above.
+SJFM Food Bucks provides SNAP shoppers with a dollar-for-dollar match (up to $10 per week) to buy additional groceries at the market.

 How it works

-To access the Double Up Food Bucks program, SNAP participants simply swipe their Oregon Trail card at the market information booth in return for tokens to be used at the market.
-For every $1 of SNAP funds redeemed at the market, a matching $1 in Double Up Food Bucks is provided (up to a $10 match each visit) to purchase additional fruits and vegetables from local farmers and producers.
+To access the SJFM Food Bucks program, SNAP participants simply swipe their Oregon Trail card at the market information booth in return for tokens to be used at the market.
+For every $1 of SNAP funds redeemed at the market, a matching $1 in SJFM Food Bucks is provided (up to a $10 match each visit) to purchase additional SNAP eligible items from local farmers and producers.

-Our Veggie Voucher program distributes $30 monthly vouchers during the market season to low-income community members.
+The Peninsula Veggie Voucher program distributes $30 in vouchers during the market season to low-income community members.
 We distribute the vouchers through strategic partnerships with local social service organizations.

 There is mounting concern about food access nationally and locally.
 Teachers see the evidence in their classrooms while social service organizations have experienced a spike in numbers of individuals and families who aren’t able to put adequate food on the table.From its inception six years ago, the St Johns Farmers Market committed to making a difference by initiating what we now call our Food Equity work.